Ladies' Night in a Turkish Bath: Plot

-Speed Dawson (Jack Mulhall) and his buddy Sweeney (Guinn "Big Boy" Williams) are hardboiled steelworkers who look down on the everyday world beneath their towering jobs, and even more so on women—especially the flashy flapper types.
+Speed Dawson and his buddy Sweeney are hardboiled steelworkers who look down on the everyday world beneath their towering jobs, and even more so on women—especially the flashy flapper types.
 Speed is cocky and dismissive about love, claiming no girl could ever change him.
 Sweeney warns him he's headed for a fall.

-That fall comes in the form of Helen Slocum (Dorothy Mackaill), a spirited and snappy-tongued sidewalk box-lunch vendor for her family’s home-cooked lunch business, “Eat with Ma and Pa.”
+That fall comes in the form of Helen Slocum, a spirited and snappy-tongued sidewalk box-lunch vendor for her family's home-cooked lunch business, "Eat with Ma and Pa".
 When Speed cuts in line during a busy lunch rush, Helen puts him in his place.
-Angered but intrigued, Speed tries to avoid her, but she tricks him into buying one of her lunches—and he’s surprised to find it delicious.
+Angered but intrigued, Speed tries to avoid her, but she tricks him into buying one of her lunches—and he's surprised to find it delicious.

 Intrigued, Speed keeps returning for more than food, and a romance begins to bloom.
-Trouble starts when Edwin Leroy (Reed Howes), a self-absorbed physical instructor and neighbor, also starts pursuing Helen with his oily charm and good looks.
-Sweeney is annoyed by Speed’s growing attachment and plays practical jokes, one of which results in Speed being thrown out of the Slocum home by Pa Slocum (James Finlayson) on his first visit.
+Trouble starts when Edwin Leroy, a self-absorbed physical instructor and neighbor, also starts pursuing Helen with his oily charm and good looks.
+Sweeney is annoyed by Speed's growing attachment and plays practical jokes, one of which results in Speed being thrown out of the Slocum home by Pa Slocum on his first visit.

-Despite the setback, Speed and Helen patch things up, and he proposes to her on the same night that Pa Slocum sells the “Eat with Ma and Pa” trademark to a large food company.
+Despite the setback, Speed and Helen patch things up, and he proposes to her on the same night that Pa Slocum sells the "Eat with Ma and Pa" trademark to a large food company.
 With their newfound fortune, the Slocums move into a white-collar neighborhood.
-The shift brings conflict: Helen begins adopting flapper fashion—bare legs, short skirts—and Speed is dismayed.
-Worse, Leroy now lives across the street and continues courting Helen with the encouragement of her mother, Ma Slocum (Sylvia Ashton), who is also influenced by the fashionable and calorie-counting Mrs. Spivens (Ethel Wales), Leroy’s aunt.
+This shift brings conflict: Helen begins adopting flapper fashion—bare legs, short skirts—and Speed is dismayed.
+Worse, Leroy now lives across the street and continues courting Helen with the encouragement of her mother, Ma Slocum, who is also influenced by the fashionable and calorie-counting Mrs. Spivens, Leroy's aunt.

 Mrs. Slocum, now obsessed with dieting, empties the pantry and begins tormenting her husband with health kicks.
 This misery bonds Speed and Pa Slocum, both feeling displaced in their own homes.

 The situation worsens when Helen appears one night in a revealing evening gown.
 Speed chastises her for dressing like a flapper and keeping company with Leroy.
 They argue bitterly.
 When Helen drives off with Leroy, Speed is left humiliated.
 Meanwhile, Mrs. Slocum forces Helen to prepare for a visit to the Turkish bath, part of her latest slimming routine encouraged by Leroy.